 If you can afford it We strongly recommend you buy the Support Ticket and add donation!
 Doing so you enhance the inclusivity of AL.Festival.2022, and help us offer tickets to those with less economical means.
 In addition you would be attributing to the strength and sustainability of this music scene and community building efforts.

 AL.FESTIVAL comes back again this year for its 3rd annual edition!

 On October 14th, AL.Festival.2022 will transform the immersive space of Festsaal Kreuzberg into an all-day celebration of West Asian and North African contemporary music and art.
 Three different stages and an outdoor bazaar area will host some of the most innovative musicians, performers, visual artists and designers of the region.
 Dj sets, solo acts and band performances from emerging and established artists, in a carefully curated lineup that features hip hop, rock, pop and electronic music.
-AL.FESTIVAL undoubtedly is Berlin’s most prominent music gathering of the contemporary WANA music and art scene.
+AL.FESTIVAL undoubtedly is aspiring to be Berlin’s most prominent music gathering of the contemporary WANA music and art scene.

 Skalitzer Str.
 114

 AL.Festival.2022 Identity Design: Krishan Rajapakshe & Ella Kraimer